-The bile concentration of fasiglifam was 7269 μ g/ml at 8 hours after 14 days of repeated dosing of [14C]fasiglifam at 200 mg/kg per day, as shown in Table 6.
-This value is just under three times the calculated maximum biliary concentration in dogs of 2590 μ g/ml (using eq.
-1).
-We attempted to predict the maximum bile concentration in dogs using eq.
+The bile concentration of fasiglifam was 7269 μg/mL at 8 h after 14 days of repeated dosing of [14C]fasiglifam at 200 mg/kg/day as shown in Table 6.
+This value is just under 3 times the calculated maximum biliary concentration in dogs of 2590 μg/mL using Eq.
+1. We attempted to predict the maximum bile concentration in dogs using Eq.
 1, to see if it would be possible to predict the maximum bile concentration in humans.
-Assuming that the extraction ratio is similar between dogs and humans (0.138), using the total human CL of fasiglifam of 14.6 ml/h per kilogram (Kogame et al., 2018), the maximum plasma concentration of 5.3 μg/ml observed in T2DM patients for a 50 mg multiple daily dose study (Leifke et al., 2012), and a human bile flow rate of 0.24 ml/h per kilogram (Davies and Morris, 1993), a maximum bile concentration of 44.5 μ g/ml would be predicted.
-We suggest that the solubility limit would be 20-fold higher than the predicted fasiglifam concentration and that even if our calculations underpredict by one-third of the dog data, or even if the underprediction is 7-fold off in a worst case scenario, we would not expect biliary concentrations of fasiglifam to exceed the solubility limit for this compound.
-The in vitro solubility limit of fasiglifam in dog bile was approximately 3000 μg/ml.
-However, no crystalline material was visually observed in the dog bile collected from the gallbladder at the end of the 14-day dosing period (data on file), possibly because it is difficult to find the microscopic nature of the crystals and/or the duration of the study was insufficient for crystal growing.
+Assuming that the extraction ratio is similar between dogs and humans (0.138), using the total human clearance of fasiglifam of 14.6 mL/hr/kg (Kogame et al., 2018), the maximum plasma concentration of 5.3 μg/mL observed in T2DM patients for a 50 mg multiple daily dose study (Leifke et al., 2012), and a human bile flow rate of 0.24 mL/hr/kg (Davies and Morris, 1993), a maximum bile concentration of 44.5 μg/mL would be predicted.
+We suggest that the solubility limit would be 20-fold higher than the predicted fasiglifam concentration, and that even if our calculations underpredict by 1/3 of the dog data, or even if the underprediction is 7-fold off in a worst case scenario, we would not expect biliary concentrations of fasiglifam to exceed the solubility limit for this compound.
+The in vitro solubility limit of fasiglifam in dog bile was approximately 3000 μg/mL.
+However, no crystalline material was visually observed in the dog bile collected from the gallbladder at the end of the 14-day dosing period (data on file), possibly because it is difficult to find microscopic nature of the crystals and/or the duration of the study was insufficient for the crystal growing.

-The $C{\rm max_bile}$ of fasiglifam-G could not be estimated due to the low or undetectable levels of the metabolite in plasma.
-From Tables 2 and 5 it can be seen in both rats and dogs that the average fasiglifam-G bile concentrations over 24 hours range from 3.7- to 7.2-fold higher than the fasiglifam bile concentrations.
-The same pattern is observed for the dog concentrations at 2 and 8 hours in Table 6; however, the ratios are only 1.3-1.6 greater.
-If fasiglifam-G bile concentrations in humans follow the same relative pattern with fasiglifam as observed in rats and dogs, again we would not expect fasiglifam-G concentrations to exceed the solubility limits given in the previous human studies.
+The $C{max\bile}$ of fasiglifam-G could not be estimated due to the low or undetectable levels of the metabolite in plasma.
+From Tables 2 and 5 it can be seen in both rats and dogs that average fasiglifam-G bile concentrations over 24 hours range from 3.7- to 7.2-fold higher than fasiglifam bile concentrations.
+The same pattern is observed for the dog concentrations at 2 and 8 hr in Table 6; however, the ratios are only 1.3 to 1.6 greater.
+If fasiglifam-G bile concentrations in humans follow the same relative pattern with fasiglifam as observed in rats and dogs, again we would not expect fasiglifam-G concentrations to exceed solubility limits in the previous human studies.

 Histopathological examination of the liver from affected dogs in repeat-dose toxicity studies with fasiglifam showed that crystal formation occurred primarily in and around the portal triads of the dog liver, and granulomatous inflammation was a secondary reaction to the presence of crystals in these areas.
-Toxicity of this nature is dose dependent and explains the dose- and duration-dependent nature of the dog liver toxicity.
-In addition, assuming linear pharmacokinetics, we predicted the maximum concentrations of fasiglifam and fasiglifam-G in dog bile at the no observable adverse effect level (NOAEL) of 40 mg/kg per day.
-The predicted bile concentrations of these compounds at the NOAEL in the dog study did not exceed the solubility limit in the dog bile, indicating that crystal formation might not occur in the biliary tree of dogs at the NOAEL.
+Toxicity of this nature is dose-dependent and explains the dose- and duration-dependent nature of the dog liver toxicity.
+In addition, assuming linear pharmacokinetics, we predicted the maximum concentrations of fasiglifam and fasiglifam-G in dog bile at the no observable adverse effect level (NOAEL) of 40 mg/kg/day.
+The predicted bile concentrations of these compounds at the NOAEL in the dog study did not exceed the solubility limit in the dog bile, indicating that crystal formation might not occur in the biliary tree of dogs at NOAEL.